 Nagaon District, Assam

-Nagaon District is an administrative district in the state of Assam, India.
-It is situated about 140 km from Dispur, the state capital of Assam.
-The district headquarters is located at Nagaon.
-Assamese, Bengali and Bodo are the main languages spoken in the district.
-The district covers a total geographical area of 3,973 km², including 3,892.42 km² of rural area and 80.58 km² of urban area.
+Nagaon is an administrative district in Assam, India.
+The district is located about 140 km from Dispur, the capital of Assam.
+Its administrative headquarters is in Nagaon.
+Assamese, Bengali and Bodo are the major languages spoken in the district.
+The district covers a total area of 3,973 km², including 3,892.42 km² of rural area and 80.58 km² of urban area.

 List of Subdivisions in Nagaon District